University of Illinois Urbana-Champaign: Research

-National Center for Supercomputing Applications
+Centers and institutes

 The university hosts the National Center for Supercomputing Applications (NCSA), which created Mosaic, the first graphical web browser, the Apache HTTP server, and NCSA Telnet.
 The Parallel@Illinois program hosts several programs in parallel computing, including the Universal Parallel Computing Research Center.
 The university contracted with Cray to build the National Science Foundation-funded supercomputer Blue Waters.
 The system also has the largest public online storage system in the world with more than 25 petabytes of usable space.
 The university celebrated January 12, 1997, as the "birthday" of HAL 9000, the fictional supercomputer from the novel and film 2001: A Space Odyssey; in both works, HAL credits "Urbana, Illinois" as his place of operational origin.

-Prairie Research Institute
+The Beckman Institute for Advanced Science and Technology supports interdisciplinary collaborative research in the broad areas of intelligent systems, neuroscience, molecular science and engineering, and biomedical imaging.

+The Carl R. Woese Institute for Genomic Biology supports research in genomics and related areas of biology.

-The Prairie Research Institute is located on campus and is the home of the Illinois Natural History Survey, Illinois State Geological Survey, Illinois State Water Survey, Illinois Sustainable Technology Center, and the Illinois State Archeological Survey.
-Researchers at the Prairie Research Institute are engaged in research in agriculture and forestry, biodiversity and ecosystem health, atmospheric resources, climate and associated natural hazards, cultural resources and history of human settlements, disease and public health, emerging pests, fisheries and wildlife, energy and industrial technology, mineral resources, pollution prevention and mitigation, and water resources.
-The Illinois Natural History Survey collections include crustaceans, reptiles and amphibians, birds, mammals, algae, fungi, and vascular plants, with the insect collection is among the largest in North America.
-The Illinois State Geological Survey houses the legislatively mandated Illinois Geological Samples Library, a repository for drill-hole samples in Illinois, as well as paleontological collections.
-ISAS serves as a repository for a large collection of Illinois archaeological artifacts.
-One of the major collections is from the Cahokia Mounds.
+The Prairie Research Institute on campus houses several divisions, including the Illinois Natural History Survey, Illinois State Geological Survey, Illinois State Water Survey, Illinois Sustainable Technology Center, and Illinois State Archaeological Survey.
+Researchers focus on areas such as agriculture, biodiversity, climate, public health, emerging pests, energy, mineral resources, pollution mitigation, and water resources.
+The Illinois Natural History Survey holds extensive collections, including one of North America's largest insect collections.
+The Illinois State Geological Survey manages the Illinois Geological Samples Library and paleontological collections.
+The Illinois State Archaeological Survey preserves a large collection of Illinois archaeological artifacts, including those from the Cahokia Mounds.